 rooms, quality improvement, refugee camps, research, rural health, schools and

 Graduates can explore careers as case managers, clinical nurse leaders,

 genetics counselors, health policy lobbyists, lactation consultants, legal

 nurse consultants, nurse ethicists, nurse legislators, nurse authors or historians,

-patient educators, poison information specialists or staff educators.
+patient educators, poison information specialists, psychiatric/mental health practitioners or staff educators.

 Graduates who earn a master’s degree in

 nursing or doctorate in nursing or nursing practice can pursue the following

 Advanced practice nurse